mousepawmedia/pawlib/docs/source/core/flexqueue.rst

 What is FlexQueue?
 ===================================

-FlexQueue is a unique Queue based upon a flexible array structure, similar to ``std::queue``, utilizing the
+FlexQueue is a unique queue based upon a flexible array structure, similar to ``std::queue``, utilizing the
 FIFO (first in, first out) data structure.
 It is based on ``FlexArray`` and shares similar high-performance characteristics.